EleutherAI/website/content-blog/mad_research_update.md

 ![Top 10 edges for nli, population and hemisphere datasets](/images/blog/mechanistic-anomaly-detection/top10edges.png) *Figure 43: Top 10 edges for nli, population and hemisphere datasets*

 ## We are planning to experiment with sparse autoencoders

 We have mentioned that one of the key challenges is finding a good activation or effect basis to compute anomaly scores.
 We have experimented with the eigenbasis of the covariance matrices of the activations in each layer, and are looking to try "edge interventions" as defined in [the previous section](#discovering-functional-elements-of-the-network-with-edge-attribution-patching).
 We have no strong reason to expect either of these is a great basis for anomaly detection.

 Sparse autoencoders (SAEs) are another approach to defining a basis for investigating model behaviour.
 A sparse autoencoder learns a sparse codebook of features which can be used to reconstruct the activations.
 Given an example, we expect the active features in the codebook are the most important features for explaining the model's behaviour.
 It is plausible that Alice and Bob behaviour is distinguished by differing distributions of codebook features, corresponding to different concepts invoked by the different modes of operation.
 Alternatively, perhaps the model computes both Alice and Bob answers for each prompt and then chooses one at the end.
 In this case, we may or may not see different feature activations, but we would expect to see different effects of intervening on Alice features if the prompt contains "Alice" or "Bob".

-We are currently working on training SAEs for Llama 3 using a modified method of OpenAI's [top-k SAE](https://openai.com/index/extracting-concepts-from-gpt-4/) and will provide an update when we have results.

 ## Outlook

 We have strong MAD results for many datasets, but we would ideally like AUCs uniformly very close to 1 which we have not achieved.
 For some datasets (NLI, sentiment and sciq), model performance appears weaker and layer dependent even for the strongest MAD approaches.
 We have not yet found a compelling way to use attribution patching to improve our results.
 We are looking to experiment with sparse autoencoders for MAD soon, as we think it is plausible MAD in a basis where features are disentangled may be easier.

 ## Appendix: Tables of Results